confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 private LagReportResponse processRequest() {
   KsqlServer server = request.getServer();
-  Map<String, Map<Integer, Long>> localLagMap = request.getLag();
+  Map<String, Map<Integer, LagInfo>>  localPositionsMap = request.getPositions();
-  globalLagMap.put(server, localLagMap);
+  globalPositionsMap.put(server, localPositionsMap);
 }
 ```

 ### Lag-aware routing

-Given the above information (alive + lag), how does a KSQL server decide to which standby to route
+Given the above information (alive + offsets), how does a KSQL server decide to which standby to route
 the request?
-Every server knows the lag of all partitions hosted by all servers in the cluster.
+Every server knows the offsets (current and end) of all partitions hosted by all servers in the cluster.
+Given this information, a server can compute the lag of itself and others by determining the maximum end offset
+per partition as reported by all server and subtract from it their current offset.
 This allows us to implement lag-aware routing where server `B` can a) determine that server `A` is
 down and b) decide whether it will serve the request itself or forward it to `C` depending on who
 has the smallest lag for the given key in the pull query.